-- 1. That § 58.1-3975 of the Code of Virginia is amended and reenacted as follows: - § 58.1-3975.
-Nonjudicial sale of tax delinquent real properties of minimal size and value. - A. Notwithstanding any other provision of this title, the treasurer or other officer responsible for collecting taxes may sell, at public auction, any unimproved parcel of real property that is assessed at less than \$10,000 \$5,000, provided that the taxes on such parcel are delinquent on December 31 following the third anniversary of the date on which such taxes have become due. - B. The treasurer or other officer responsible for collecting taxes may in addition sell, at public auction, any parcel of real property that is assessed at no less than \$5,000 but less than \$20,000, provided that the taxes on such parcel are delinquent on December 31 following the third anniversary of the date on which such taxes have become due, it is not subject to a recorded mortgage or deed of trust lien, and either such parcel (i): - 1.
-Is unimproved and measures less than 4,000 square feet (.0918 acres acre), or (ii); - 2.
-Is unimproved and is determined to be unsuitable for building due to the size, shape, zoning or soils, floodway, or other environmental designations of the parcel made by the locality's zoning administrator or other official designated by the locality to administer its zoning ordinance and carry out the duties set forth in subdivision A 4 of § 15.2-2286; - 3.
+1. That § 58.1-3975 of the Code of Virginia is amended and reenacted as follows:

+§ 58.1-3975.
+Nonjudicial sale of tax delinquent real properties of minimal size and value.

+- A. Notwithstanding any other provision of this title, the treasurer or other officer responsible for collecting taxes may sell, at public auction, any unimproved parcel of real property that is assessed at \$10,000 or less than \$5,000, provided that the taxes on such parcel are delinquent on December 31 following the third anniversary of the date on which such taxes have become due. - B. The treasurer or other officer responsible for collecting taxes may in addition sell, at public auction, any parcel of real property that is assessed at no less than \$5,000 more than \$10,000 but less no more than \$20,000 \$25,000, provided that the taxes on such parcel are delinquent on December 31 following the third anniversary of the date on which such taxes have become due, it is not subject to a recorded mortgage or deed of trust lien, and such parcel: - 1.
+Is unimproved and measures less no more than 4,000 43,560 square feet (.0918 acre) (1.0 acre); - 2.
+Is unimproved and is determined to be unsuitable for building due to the size, shape, zoning, floodway, or other environmental designations of the parcel made by the locality's zoning administrator or other official designated by the locality to administer its zoning ordinance and carry out the duties set forth in subdivision A 4 of § 15.2-2286; - 3.
 Has a structure on it that has been condemned by the local building official pursuant to applicable law or ordinance; - 4.
 Has been declared by the locality a nuisance as that term is defined in § 15.2-900; - 5.
 Contains a derelict building as that term is defined in § 15.2-907.1; or - 6.
 Has been declared by the locality to be blighted as that term is defined in § 36-3.